Category Archives: Food

 June 14 1789, First Bourbon whiskey

-June 4.
-On this day, in 1789, the US national version whiskey, Bourbon, was first distilled by Rev Elijah Craig of Kentucky.
-He named his product “Bourbon whiskey” as a reference to Bourbon County, where he lived.
-Rev. Craig’s innovation was to use maize (corn) instead of rye or malted barley.
-Up until this innovation, most US whiskey was made from rye, with some malted barley added as an enzymatic modifier.
-George Washington, the first US president, made whiskey from rye using very little malt, becoming the largest distiller in the US in the late 1700s.
+June 14.
+On this day, in 1789, the US national spirit, whiskey, Bourbon whiskey, was first distilled by Rev Elijah Craig of Kentucky.
+He named his product “Bourbon whiskey” as a reference to Bourbon County, where he lived, and the fact that it was a form of whiskey, like the Rye whiskey that George Washington distilled.
+Rev. Craig’s innovation was to use maize (corn) instead of the typical rye with malted barley added as an enzymatic modifier.
+George Washington was the largest distiller in the US in the late 1700s.
+His whiskey was mostly rye with very little malt.

-Corn is cheaper than rye, and Bourbon whiskey has a milder flavor too.
-Perhaps because of this, US consumption of Bourbon whiskey has come to far surpass that of rye whiskey.
-Here, in a famous speech, Senator Mitch McConnell tells congress that Bourbon is the spirit of Kentucky, and the spirit of the US.
+But corn is cheaper than rye, and Bourbon whiskey has a milder flavor.
+Because of these two reasons, US consumption of Bourbon whiskey came to far surpass that of rye whiskey.
+In honor of that fact, Senator Mitch McConnell here tells congress that Bourbon is the spirit of Kentucky, “the spirit of America”.
 Here, his speech is set to music with other news of the day, and a comment by President Obama saying he’d enjoy having a drink with Senator McConnell.
 What would that drink be?
 Straight Bourbon? or Bourbon and water, or perhaps a mint julep, the classic Kentucky concoction, made with Bourbon, sugar, and spearmint.

 Related to this topic, I should mention that President Truman liked Bourbon straight, that the favorite drink of Lyndon B. Johnson, was “Bourbon and branch” (branch is water).
 And that Theodore Roosevelt served mint juleps at The White house (if you played tennis with him) using his own, White-house grown mint, but made with rye, not Bourbon.